anesthetice/Myrio/README.md

 # Myrio

-Myrio is a command-line application designed to identify the taxonomy of plants (and potentially other organisms) using amplified sequences (potentially mixed) of barcode genes.
+Myrio is a command-line application designed to identify the taxonomy of plants, and potentially other organisms, from amplified DNA barcode sequences.

+It is tailored to handle _mixed reads_ specifically, wherein multiple barcode regions (e.g. _matK_, _rbcL_, _ITS_, _trnH-psbA_, etc.) are amplified and sequenced together.

+In addition to taxonomic identification, Myrio also estimates whether a given sample corresponds to an organism that is already represented in the provided reference databases, or if it may represent a unrecorded lineage.
+(Still experimental, will most likely not work for an unrecorded species in a known genus)

 The name Myrio is inspired by the scientific name of the plant _Myriophyllum Spicatum_, commonly known as Eurasian Watermilfoil, an aquatic plant found in the [Léman](https://en.wikipedia.org/wiki/Lake_Geneva).